 There are many reasons you might want to remove a radiator.
-Whether you want to re-decorate a room, swap your radiator for a shiny new one or give it a clean, taking a radiator out can seem like a daunting challenge.
+Whether you’re removing a radiator for decorating, swapping a bathroom radiator for a towel rail or just giving it a good clean, taking a radiator out can seem like a daunting challenge.
 However, you shouldn't let that put you off as once you know how, removing a radiator can be a breeze!

 To remove your radiator you will need: